DETAILED ACTION

 • mental processes (concepts practically performed in the human mind, including observations, evaluations, judgments, and opinions) (MPEP 2106.04(a)(2)(III)).

-The recited limitation to “generate.. a feature vector representing gene expression values” (claims 1, 12, and 23) is interpreted as a mathematical concept, where a feature vector is disclosed as an array, list, or vector of features (pg.
+The recited limitation to “generate... a feature vector representing gene expression values” (claims 1, 12, and 23) is interpreted as a mathematical concept, where a feature vector is disclosed as an array, list, or vector of features (pg.
 8, paragraph [25]), interpreted as having a numerical form.
 Generating such a vector is also interpreted as a step practically performed by the human mind and thus a mental process.

-The recite limitation to “process the feature vector… to generate an output that specifies a cell type for the individual cell” is interpreted as a mathematical process by which the numerical input is processed to generate a classification value (pg.
+The recited limitation to “process the feature vector… to generate an output that specifies a cell type for the individual cell” is interpreted as a mathematical process by which the numerical input is processed to generate a classification value (pg.
 9, paragraph [29]), where inputting a number and outputting a number is interpreted as a mathematical process.

 The recited limitation to “determine at least some of the cell types as uncommon” is interpreted as a decision or data evaluation step regarding the data.
 The human mind is practically equipped to perform identifications and classifications based on data and thus this step is considered a mental process.